-FIGURE 1809 3 STEPPED FOOTING
+STEPPED FOOTING

-14.04.180 - Section 1809.7 and Table 1809.7 of the 2016 California Building Code is amended to read as follows:
+14.04.180 - Section 1809.7 and Table 1809.7 of the 2019 Edition of the California Building Code is amended to read as follows:

 1809.7 Prescriptive footings for light-frame construction.
-Where a specific design is not provided, concrete or masonry-unit footings supporting walls of light-frame construction shall be permitted to be designed in accordance with Table 1809 7 Prescriptive footings in Table 1809 7 shall not exceed one story above grade plane for structures assigned to Seismic Design Category D, E or F
+Where a specific design is not provided, concrete or masonry-unit footings supporting walls of light-frame construction shall be permitted to be designed in accordance with Table 1809.7.
+Light-frame construction using prescriptive footings in Table 1809.7 shall not exceed one story above grade plane for structures assigned to Seismic Design Category D, E or F.

-TABLE 1809 7 PRESCRIPTIVE FOOTINGS SUPPORTING WALLS OF LIGHT-FRAME CONSTRUCTION a, b, c, d, e
+TABLE 1809.7 PRESCRIPTIVE FOOTINGS SUPPORTING WALLS OF LIGHT-FRAME CONSTRUCTION a, b, c, d, e a.
+Depth of footings shall be in accordance with Section 1809.4.